TESTARtool/TESTAR_dev/README.md

 environment is at this moment, not a stable factor.

 Building steps for the TG option are:
- Implement a subclass of TgherkinFileProtocol
+  - Implement a subclass of TgherkinFileProtocol
- Create an input data file tgherkinFileData.csv.
-Define URL, Tgherkin file and exit action for each subroutine  Change the settings of tag TgherkinFileData and the usual tags ProtocolClass and SUTConnectorValue.
+  - Create an input data file tgherkinFileData.csv.
+    Define URL, Tgherkin file and exit action for each subroutine
+  - Change the settings of tag TgherkinFileData and the usual tags ProtocolClassand SUTConnectorValue.
- Create a Tgherkin file to run the subprocess
+  - Create a Tgherkin file to run the subprocess
- Optional: adapt methods startState, startSubroutine, finishState and finishSubroutine
+  - Optional: adapt methods startState, startSubroutine, finishState and finishSubroutine

 With this option, multiple URLs can be triggered each with its Tgherkin file.

 ### The CA option

 If using the CA option, selecting a subroutine for a form depends on:
- the actual number of editable widgets on the first screen being equal or larger than an arbitrary number of editable widgets (see method setMinNoOfEditWidgets( int)).
+  - the actual number of editable widgets on the first screen being equal or larger than an arbitrary number of editable widgets (see method setMinNoOfEditWidgets( int)).
 The CA option counts the number of editable widgets on the first web page.
 If this